 6. ASTRO Gaming A40 TR

-In terms of sound pure quality and comfort, this headset from Astro is up there with the best.
+Regarding pure sound quality and comfort, this headset from Astro is up there with the best.
 Designed in cooperation with actual pro gamers for perfect competitive sound optimization.
 All these things make for an excellent gaming headset, but not a cheap one by any means.

 Click for Full Review

-The headset oozes quality, and you can truly feel you got your hands on a premium products when holding this in your hand.
-This obviously makes it quite high-end in terms of pricing.
+The headset oozes quality, and you can genuinely feel you got your hands on a premium product when holding this in your hand.
+This obviously makes it quite high-end regarding the cost.
 The only reason that it is not higher on the list is that a little more could be expected from a headset with this kind of price tag.
 We feel that the Sennheiser Game One and SteelSeries Artcis is a tiny bit better, at the same cost.

-In terms of build quality, we are torn.
-On one hand, it feels rock solid, like the luxurious product that it is.
-On the other hand, the pipes that hold the headset together can feel a bit shake after months of use.
+Concerning build quality, we are torn.
+On the one hand, it feels rock solid, like the luxurious product that it is.
+On the other hand, the pipes that hold the headset together can feel a bit shaky after months of use.
 We never experienced any issue with this, but we have found when researching that occasionally they break off.
-However, it has to be said that the Astro customer support is excellent and you will find no issue in getting a replacement if anything were to happen.
+However, it has to be said that the Astro customer support is excellent and you will see no issue in getting a replacement if anything were to happen.

-The premium quality can truly be felt in terms of comfort.
+The premium quality can indeed be felt regarding comfort.
 It is hands down one of the most comfortable headsets to ever be produced.

 This headset is clearly for the serious/pro gamer, and we would recommend it to anyone who thinks gaming is more than just a hobby.

-The surround sound is amazing but has 1 flaw.
+The surround sound is impressive but has 1 flaw.
 You will need to buy the Astro Mixamp pro.
-This can be a major turn-off for a lot of gamers, but it is also what makes the surround sound next level good.
-It is hard to achieve this kind of surround sound without a mixer.
+This can be a significant turn-off for a lot of gamers, but it is also what makes the surround sound next level good.
+Achieving this kind of surround sound without a mixer is hard.
 We highly recommend you buy the Mixamp pro if you want the full experience of this headset.